NVIDIA/trt-samples-for-hackathon-cn/cookbook/README.md

 + **Makefile.inc**: common part of Makefile used by the cookbook, especially the compute capability and the path to the CUDA / TensorRT).

-+ **cookbookHelper.hpp**: common head file used by the C++ example code in the cookbook, including classes (such as Logger) and functions (for error check, print array, print information, convert datatype and debug).
++ **cookbookHelper.cuh**: common head file used by the C++ example code in the cookbook, including classes (such as Logger) and functions (for error check, print array, print information, convert datatype and debug).

 ## 00-MNISTData -- Related dataset